Trel725/tf701/README.md

 ## Kernel

 The image comes with the kernel version 3.4.105-cmaalx-15 installed, see ~/kernel.
-If you want to use kernel version 3.4.107-cmaalxhb-17 instead (that includes kexec hardboot support and is slightly more recent) just extract the file "kernel-cmaalxhb-17.tar.gz" to the rootfs and boot with the images ending in \*-17.img from ~/prebuilt.
+It is recommended to use the more recent kernel version 3.4.113-cmaalxhb-12 instead.
+It has kexec-hardboot support, is more secure and comes with the BFQ I/O scheduler that should improve I/O latency.
+Just extract the file "kernel-3.4.113-cmaalxhb-22.tar.xz" to the rootfs and boot with the images ending in \*-22.img from ~/prebuilt.
 Also you will need to copy or link the following firmware files from Android to /lib/firmware of the rootfs for wifi to work:

 * /data/misc/wifi/nvram.txt
 * /system/vendor/firmware/bcm43341/fw_bcmdhd.bin

-You may then delete the directory /lib/modules/3.4.105-cmaalx-15 to save space.
+You may then delete the directory /lib/modules/3.4.105-cmaalx-15 and its contents to save space.

 ## Arch Linux